Historythe protected area of Anjajavy

 The conservation project owes its success to the local community’s entrepreneurial will, the lodge’s nature conservation philosophy and the peninsula’s remote location.

-For the past 20 years, the neighboring villages have profited several development projects and enjoyed the benefits of nature conservation.
+For the past 20 years, the neighbouring villages have profited several development projects and enjoyed the benefits of nature conservation.

 & conservation projects